Borrowell Canada’s free Equifax credit score and report is a game-changer when monitoring your credit profile.

 Borrowell is a legitimate financial technology company.
 It was founded in 2014 and is based in Toronto.

-The company has more than 1 million members and has partnerships with some of Canada’s largest financial institutions, including BMO, Scotiabank, National Bank, EQ Bank, and BMO.
+The company has over 1 million members and partners with some of Canada’s largest financial institutions, including BMO, Scotiabank, National Bank, EQ Bank, and BMO.

-Borrowell states that it uses bank-level security (256-bit encryption) to secure your information.
+Borrowell states it uses bank-level security (256-bit encryption) to secure your information.

 It is accredited by the Better Business Bureau and has an A+ rating.